emberjs/ember.js/guides/04-references.md

 and updating the DOM nodes correspondingly (we will discuss the second part later).

-References also help bridges the gap between the "impure" (effectful) parts of the system from the "pure" (functional) part of the system.
+References also help bridge the gap between the "impure" (effectful) parts of the system from the "pure" (functional) part of the system.

 In Handlebars, a template is always rendered against a "context" (typically